Deposit Unlock scheme explained

 Any scheme that can help people buy a home with a small deposit is worth looking into.
 However, it’s important to think about the limitations too.
 These include:

 • Limited choice of properties: One of the main limitations of using this scheme is that you can only purchase a home from a participating builder.
 More than 35 of HBFs member house builders are part of the scheme which account for a significant percentage of all homes built in the UK.
-But it’s not clear if the builders will offer Deposit Unlock on all their sites or in selected sites only.
+But it’s not clear if the builders will offer the scheme on all their sites or in selected sites only.

 • New build premium: Beware the ‘new build premium’: lots of benefits of buying a new build disappear on the day you buy it as it is no longer ‘brand new’.
 And so, a one-year old property may fall in value as potential buyers consider other nearby new-builds.
 So our advice is, if you are buying a new-build, plan to live in it for the longer term.